craigfay/aurora/README.md

 * How and when should migration/seeding be performed?
 * What's the best way to dependency-invert knex?
 * What tools are available for automated semantic versioning?
-* What's a better interface than DataShape.test(), and how should you create instances of Models?
+* What's a better interface than DataShape.test(), and how should you create instances of a DataShape?
+  * Maybe use `fits()` or `satisfiedBy()`
+  * What's a good way to separate boolean responses to those functions from error oriented ones?